 - Structure General Introduction

-- Considering OEM Documentation & Other standards such as SAE, MIL etc.
+- Considering Other Standards such as SAE, MIL etc.

 The course is intended for personnel involved in the design of changes to TC, RTC or STCs in the Design Organisation (DOA), or individuals intending to apply for minor changes.
 The course is also suitable for persons involved directly or indirectly with the System Safety Assessment process.